Framed defects in ABJ(M): Correlation functions in framed defects

 The same calculation can be performed for generic operators of the form

 where $\cB, \hat \cB$ are bosonic and $\bar{\mathcal{F}}, \mathcal{F}$ are fermionic.
 At one loop, the framing pattern is the same, and we can write in general

 In conclusion, the above analysis shows that correlation functions of local operator insertions on the defect theories defined by the Wilson loops considered in this paper are generally framing-dependent.

 A notable exception is the maximally supersymmetric 1/2 BPS Wilson loop, for which both weak and strong coupling calculations (to be further discussed below) consistently indicate the absence of framing dependence, provided the correlators are properly normalized.

+Among these two-point functions, those of the displacement operator are especially significant.
+At the superconformal fixed points, their coefficients act as central charges, governing the response of defects to contour deformations.
+As such, they form part of the conformal data of the defect theories.
+Our analysis shows that for the framed circular 1/2 BPS defects, any framing dependence in these central charges is canceled by the normalization of defect correlators.
+In contrast, the perturbative corrections to the central charges of the circular 1/6 BPS defect acquire a framing dependence that cannot be eliminated by taking the modulus.
+For the supersymmetry preserving case of $\mathfrak{f}=1$, the resulting coefficients generally develop imaginary contributions, signaling a loss of unitarity in the defect theory.
+The emergence of such imaginary terms is similar to the findings of \cite{Closset:2012vg,Closset:2012vp} for the free energy of $\mathcal{N}=2$ Chern-Simons theories.